NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Package-References-in-Project-Files.md

 ---
 # required metadata

-title: Package References in Project Files | Microsoft Docs
+title: NuGet Package References in Project Files | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 1/3/2017
+ms.date: 1/9/2017
 ms.topic: article
 ms.prod: nuget
 #ms.service:
 ms.technology: nuget
 ms.assetid: 5a554e9d-1266-48c2-92e8-6dd00b1d6810

 # optional metadata

 #description:
 #keywords:
 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 - karann
 - harikm
 #ms.suite:
 #ms.tgt_pltfrm:
 #ms.custom:

 ---
 # Package References in Project Files

 Package references, using the `PackageReference` node, allow you to manage NuGet dependencies directly in .NET Core project files, without needing a separate `packages.config` or `project.json` file.
 This approach also allows you to use MSBuild conditions to choose package references per target framework, configuration, platform, or other groupings.
 It also allows for fine-grained control over dependencies and content flow.
 In terms of behavior and dependency resolution, it is the same as using `project.json`